Talentica/TechWatchBlockchain/bitcoin/asset-transfer-application/README.md

 [
 ]
 ```
-- Empty list shows that node is not connected any other node.
+- Empty list shows that node is not connected to any other node.
 - While node2's bitcoind is still running connect both node with each other by issuing following command
 ```
 > bitcoin-cli  addnode  node1 add